CuteBoiz/Ubuntu_Installation/python.md

 	Type "help", "copyright", "credits" or "license" for more information.
 	>>>
 	```
-	**Note:** If it not match with your installed version.
+	**Note:** If it does not match with your installed one.
 Go to below step.

-- **Update current Python3 version to installed version (If you have same Python 3 versions)**
+- Update current Python3 version to installed version **(If you have multiple Python 3 versions)**
 	```sh
 	sudo update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.6 1
 	sudo update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.7 2